Skip to main content

 mkdir -p /configs

-GIT_SSH_COMMAND='ssh -i /key -o IdentitiesOnly=yes -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null' git clone git@github.com:<repo owner>/<repo>.git /configs
+GIT_SSH_COMMAND='ssh -i /secret/key -o IdentitiesOnly=yes -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null' git clone git@github.com:<repo owner>/<repo>.git /configs

 if [ -f /configs/post.sh ] && [ -x /configs/post.sh ]; then